Education in Japan: Criticisms

+School textbooks

+School textbooks tend to minimize or obscure the war crimes committed by the Imperial Japanese Army during World War II, including the Nanjing Massacre, human experimentation by Unit 731, “comfort women” forced into prostitution for Japanese soldiers, and the military's involvement with the civilian population of Okinawa prior to the end of the war.

 Bullying

 There is criticism about insufficient efforts to reduce bullying in schools.
 In fiscal 2019, there were a record 612,496 bullying cases in schools across Japan.
 This includes public and, private elementary, junior high, high school, ls, and special schools for children with disabilities.
 Serious incidents with severe physical or psychological damage were 723 (a 20% increase from 2018).
 Bullying happens mostly in elementary schools (484,545 cases in 2019) followed by junior high schools (106,524 cases in 2019) and high schools (18,352 cases in 2019).
 In fiscal 2019, 317 students died from suicide of which 10 suffered from bullying.
-61.9 percent of cases were verbal bullying and online bullying accounted for 18.9 percent in high schools.
+61.9% of cases were verbal bullying and online bullying accounted for 18.9% in high schools.
 In 2019 there were 78,787 cases of violent acts by students in elementary, junior high, and high schools.
 Separate data from TIMSS 2019 and PISA 2018 indicate a lower than average incidence of bullying in international comparisons.

 International education

 International schools in Japan are schools where all classes are generally taught in English.
-Many international schools are classsified as kakushu gakko ("miscellaneous schools") under Article 134 of the School Education Act, rather than an officially accredited ichijoko.
-This means attendance to these schools does not fulfill Japan's compulsary education.
+Many international schools are classified as kakushu gakko ("miscellaneous schools") under Article 134 of the School Education Act, rather than an officially accredited ichijoko.
+This means attendance to these schools does not fulfill Japan's compulsory education.

 As of 2016, Japan has 30 to 40 international schools.